dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 For this purpose, I am using the following dataset:
 -  [IBM - Syntetic Transaction Data for Anti-Money-Laundry Dataset](https://www.kaggle.com/datasets/ealtman2019/ibm-transactions-for-anti-money-laundering-aml/data):
-)

-This data looks the following and contains 180 Mio. of those transactions (rows), with a Laundering-Transaction Share of xxxx Percent
+This data looks the following and contains 180 Mio. of those transactions (rows), with a high and low Laundering-Transaction Share.